 Weeks 2-4: Find the real problems

 So I changed the system.
 New reporting requirements.
-Weekly check-ins that focused on pipeline, not just closed deals.
+Weekly check-ins focused on pipeline, not just closed deals.
 Clear expectations with actual support behind them.

 Month 2: Small wins, visible follow-through

-I picked five small, visible problems and solved them fast.
-Office supplies that had been backordered for months.
+Trust is built in the follow-up.
+I picked small, visible problems and solved them fast.
+A tool that had been broken for months.
 A scheduling conflict that nobody had escalated.
-A training gap that was causing quality issues on installs.
+A training gap causing quality issues in the field.

 None of these were strategic priorities.
-All of them showed the team that this new boss followed through.
+All of them showed the team that when I said I’d look into something, I actually did.

 Month 3: Start building forward